 • Water capacity, which is indicative of volumetric capacity

 A hydraulic stamp is used to embed this information into the steel of the neck ring.

 Space also remains on the neck ring for additional date stamps, required when the cylinder is retested in the future.

 The two tank halves come together and are welded in a special rotary welding station (shown below).

-Entire tank is then heat tempered, in a furnace (as shown below), to provide for the correct hardness required for the expansion and contraction that occurs during pressurisation.
+Entire tank gas cylinder material is then heat tempered, in a furnace (as shown below), to provide for the correct hardness required for the expansion and contraction that occurs during pressurisation.

 Tanks are painted on an automated electrostatic paint line with electrostatically charged powdered paint, as seen in this image:

 This process helps assure full and even paint coverage.